edamla/mediterraneanagency/_books/2021-09-01-the-history-that-cannot-be-said.md

 difficulty?
-Furthermore, why isn’t Osman Gazi, who established an order prioritizing humanity and subdued the mighty Byzantine Empire, promoted enough out of fear of being taken as an exam- ple?
+Furthermore, why isn’t Osman Gazi, who established an order prioritizing humanity and subdued the mighty Byzantine Empire, promoted enough out of fear of being taken as an example?
 In this work, which prioritizes privileges and highlights the truth instead of Western-planned history, we’ve said what couldn’t be said!
 While doing this, we have stayed away from the class of